+SEPA

-- SEPA - An environmental determination for the proposed code amendment in unincorporated Thurston County is required pursuant to WAC 197-11-704; and will be completed prior to a public hearing on the amendments before the Board of County Commissioners.
+An environmental determination for the proposed code amendment in unincorporated Thurston County is required pursuant to WAC 197-11-704; and will be completed prior to a public hearing on the amendments before the Board of County Commissioners.

+NOTIFICATION

-- NOTIFICATION - Notification for this public hearing was posted online and published in the Olympian on April 26, 2022.
+2 Notification for the public hearing was posted online and published in the Olympian on April 26, 2022.